rogsme/yams.media/content/install/steps.md

 Do you want to configure a VPN?
 [Y/n]:
 ```

 Now its time to configure the VPN.
-The automatic installer supports all the VPNs on [this list](/advanced/vpn#official-supported-vpns), but **I strongly recommend you use Mullvad**.
+The automatic installer supports all the VPNs on [this list](/advanced/vpn#official-supported-vpns), but **I strongly recommend using Mullvad**.
 Why?
 Basically:
 - They don't require your email or information to create a new account.
 - It's simple to configure.
 - They only have monthly subscriptions, so you can leave them whenever you want.